aturner-epcc/uknnss-benchmark-grid/README.md

 - For compilation on systems with only ROCm 7.x and greater available, it is permitted to use the workaround described below as a substitute for code modification.
 Workarounds of this nature are permitted if unresolvable compilation errors otherwise occur.
 - For NVIDIA GPUs, CUDA versions 11.x or 12.x are recommended.
-- Teams recently reported that some code parts which are not used by the benchmarking as they cover edge cases do not compile on Grace Hopper platforms.
-Such code in the baseline build can be removed (subject to documentation).
+Teams recently reported that some code parts struggle with CUDA 13.
+Such code parts can be removed (subject to documentation) as long as they do not affect the benchmark outcome.
 - For AMD GPUs, ROCm version 6.x is recommended since Grid is incompatible with ROCm version 7.x without minor code modifications.
 If only ROCm 7.x is available, we provide a workaround below.